mayowa-id/DATA-STRUCTURES-ALGO./README.md

 # DATA-STRUCTURES-ALGO.
-This is a Repo that serves as my Collection of Repositries of essential Data Structures and algorithms topics.
+This Repository that serves as my Collection of Repositories of essential topics on Data Structures and Algorithms.

+TREES -